 Routine and night-time light and noise exposure

-Turn off all electronics at least 30minutes before bed, if not more.
-Attempt to be asleep 10-11pm – every hour of lost sleep after midnight can be worth two hours of rest and repair in sleep prior to midnight.
+As mentioned above, turn off all screens and electronics at least 30 minutes before bed, if not more.
+Attempt to be asleep by 10-11pm – every hour of lost sleep after midnight can be worth two hours of rest and repair in sleep prior to midnight.